knative/docs/serving/samples/helloworld-swift/README.md

 folder) you're ready to build and deploy the sample app.

 1. Use Docker to build the sample code into a container.
-To build and push with Docker Hub, run these commands replacing `{username}` with your Docker Hub
+To build and push with Docker Hub, run these commands, replacing `{username}` with your Docker Hub
    username:

    ```shell